vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/concourse-gs.md

 That’s because using a credentials file provides just a simple translation done at the time when the pipeline is set.
 Which is not a big deal when it's just URLs, but when these files contain access tokens, private SSH keys, passwords, and the like, you will want a more secure system.

-Now you will set the pipeline onto your Concourse CI deployment by using fly and the `set-pipeline` command, which can be abbreviated sp.
+Now you will set the pipeline onto your Concourse CI deployment by using fly and the `set-pipeline` command, which can be abbreviated `sp`.
 Here the `-c` flag denotes which configuration file you will use for your pipeline.
 The `-p` flag will be the name of your pipeline in Concourse CI and the `-l` flag will tell Concourse CI where to load variables from.
 Once it is run, type `y` to accept the configuration changes.

 ```
 fly -t demo set-pipeline -c pipelines/pipeline.yml -p petclinic-tests -l pipelines/credentials.yml